Cultural Perspectives I

 - TIP: Look at the bibliographies of the most pertinent books and articles on your topic.
 One author can lead you to others in the field

-Create the bibliography
+Create the Bibliography

 - Visit our help page on citing sources for links to APA, MLA, and other style guides